 Even the new Racolta still gives a plenary indulgence for praying the Stations under the usual conditions!
-See our printable Stations booklet here.
+See our free printable Stations booklet here.

 Also, the Sorrowful Mysteries are an excellent Rosary Meditation for the season of Lent when one doesn't have the Stations to read.
-These five mysteries briefly cover Holy Thursday and Good Friday.
+These five Mysteries briefly cover Holy Thursday and Good Friday.

-Show them the pictures of the Way of the Cross and tell them the general story of Holy Week.
-It is a great idea to use a booklet like a photo album for the littlest children who wonder - what is Lent?
+Show them the pictures of the Way of the Cross or a Bible Picture Book, and tell them the general story of Holy Week.
+Use a booklet like a photo album for the littlest children who wonder - What is Lent?

-Give the children ideas for making sacrifices or saying extra prayers.
+Give your children ideas for making sacrifices or saying extra prayers.
 We have used what a dear friend taught us to do with a Crown of Thorns made of very salty dough and toothpicks that the children can remove when they do a sacrifice for Our Lord.
 On Ash Wednesday braid the dough to make the "Crown".

 Other Lent activities for children are to make a "calendar" path of blocks or a grid of calendar squares 7x7, to cover the weeks of Lent, on a large piece of paper or poster board with Lenten symbols.
 Then we made a legend or list of:

 Each child had his or her own different colored pen to make the marks.
-This worked wonderfully well since they saw the times that they were slacking and worked harder on the other days.
+This worked wonderfully well, since they saw the times that they were slacking and worked harder on the other days.

-This was the best project we have done for Lent since the children saw the fruits of their efforts in a more varied way with the different sacrifices, prayers and acts of Charity.
+This Lent calendar was the best project we have done for Lent since the children saw the fruits of their efforts in a more varied way with the different sacrifices, prayers and acts of Charity.

 We have loads of Lenten printables for children: